- We advise you to

 Safety and security

 Given the security risks, we recommend that all Australians in Saudi Arabia review their personal security arrangements.
-If you decide to travel to Saudi Arabia, you should adopt appropriate security precautions.
+If you decide to travel to Saudi Arabia, adopt appropriate security precautions.

 There has been a sharp increase in terrorist incidents in Saudi Arabia in the past year.
-Attacks have targeted foreigners and local nationals, in particular the minority Shia community and members of the security and police services.
+Attacks have particularly targeted the minority Shia community and members of the security and police services.
+However, expatriates have been injured in attacks targeted at others.
+On 4 July 2016, three bombings took place at three separate locations accross Saudi Arabia (Jeddah, Al Qatif in the Eastern Province and Medina).
+Further attacks are likely.
+Terror cells were disrupted in Jeddah in January and February 2017.

 Some recent terrorist attacks include: